sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

 # multi task learning for mobility management
-This is the code for our IEEE WCL ``Dual-Cascaded Multi-Task Learning for Mobility Management in mmWave Wireless Systems''
+This is the code for our IEEE WCL ``Dual-Cascaded Multi-Task Learning for Mobility Management in mmWave Wireless Systems''.

 ## Reproduce the experimental result